 How to increase bile levels

 If you are having problems with gallstones, then you'll want to boost your bile production.
 This will help to prevent gallstones from occurring in the first place.

 The first thing to do is to address any of the factors listed above.
-Work to get your insulin, cortisol, and estrogen levels in check.
+Work to get your Fat Storing Hormone, cortisol, and estrogen levels in check.